tdlight-team/tdlight-java/README.md

 	implementation platform('it.tdlight:tdlight-java-bom:VERSION')

-	// do not specify the versions on the dependencies below! implementation 'it.tdlight:tdlight-java' // Java 8 is supported if you use the following dependency classifier: `jdk8` implementation 'it.tdlight:tdlight-natives-linux-amd64'
+	// do not specify the versions on the dependencies below! implementation 'it.tdlight:tdlight-java:VERSION' // Java 8 is supported if you use the following dependency classifier: `jdk8` implementation 'it.tdlight:tdlight-natives:VERSION:linux_amd64_ssl1'
-	// Include other native versions that you want, for example for windows, osx, ...
+	// Include other native classifiers, for example linux_amd64_ssl3, macos_amd64, ... -->
 }
 ```